 GENIUS TIP 2 : GRAVY!

 You must moisten your sliced turkey in order for it to be bariatric friendly.
 Gravy is VERY easy if you create the flavorful liquid in your roasting pan while you are cooking your turkey.
-Look at all the gorgeous rich turkey juices in this roasting pan of turkey thighs!
+Look at all the gorgeous rich turkey juices in my roasting pan of turkey thighs in the photo below!

 This makes it easy.
 Arrange a bed of sliced onion, apple, celery, carrot and fresh poultry herbs in a heavy roasting pan.
 Rub the turkey with olive oil and sprinkle with Bell’s Poultry Seasoning and sea salt on all sides – place on top of the herb apple vegetable layer.
 The vegetables act as a rack.

 Roast in preheated 350 degree oven until inner temperature has reached 165 on an instant read thermometer as discussed in tip 1.
 Remove to a large platter.
 And now the GRAVY begins.

 Mash the soft roasted vegetables with a wooden spoon, scraping browned bits off sides and edges.
 Pour it all through a wire mesh strainer into a medium saucepan, pressing on the cooked vegetable solids to extract all the flavor and goodness.
 Skim off the fat with a big spoon into a cup (pour the fat down the garbage disposal).
 Add enough Swanson Natural Goodness Chicken stock to your homemade pan stock, so you have a total of about 2 1/2 cups.

 Bring your beautiful gravy stock to a boil in a medium saucepan then lower the heat to medium.
 NOW WE THICKEN IT.
 In a small bowl, mush together 2 tablespoons soft butter and 2 tablespoons flour – it will almost be like a soft dough (this is called a ‘beurre manie’ (*fancy French word*)).
 Add small pieces of this soft ‘dough’ to the simmering stock while whisking and cook until the gravy is smooth and glossy.
 Taste it and add salt if it needs some.
 Best gravy ever!